The ULTIMATE Fruit Salsa Guide + Infinite Variations

 Component #4: Heat and Spice

 If you want your fruit salsa recipe to have some heat, you have a lot of choices.
 One great option is a simple pinch of cayenne.
-It has such a lovely clean, floral heat that complements fruit so nicely.
-Plus it's super easy: just add a pinch or two and mix thoroughly.
+It has such a lovely clean, floral heat that complements fruit nicely.
+Plus it's easy: just add a pinch or two and mix thoroughly.

 Peppers of course are great too.
 Jalapenos add nice heat and additional flavor, especially when grilled or pickled.
 Grilled or fire-roasted poblanos add less heat but a lovely charred flavor.
 If you're a heat lover, feel free to use habaneros or other peppers (with caution).
 Remember that you can always strip out the seeds and ribs of a pepper to tame its heat.